The competition: The Leica 35 mm camera

 Origin and design

 The Rolleiflex 6 by 6 cm finder was much larger and easier to focus than the tiny finder of the Leica screw-mount cameras.
 Scaling down the finder to 35 mm film size (24 x 36 mm) would make it more difficult to focus.
-F&H decided to use the 40 by 40 mm of 127 size film.
+F&H decided to use the 40 by 40 mm of roll film A81 (now 127).
 Slides made with this film fit in mounts that can be shown with standard slide projectors for 35 mm film.
 F&H already had experience with this film size from building stereo cameras.
 Loading roll film in a TLR camera with swing back would be much easier than first trimming down 35 mm film and then lowering it into the narrow slot of a Leica and trying to get it on to the sprocket.
 The small Rolleiflex would have a crank for fast and easy film transport at the time when Leitz still used a tiny knob.
 An upgraded finder hood with ‘sports finder’ would make the deal perfect.

 The small Rolleiflex was going to be equipped with the f/3.5 6 cm Carl Zeiss Jena ‘Tessar’ lens.
 F&H persuaded Dr. Wandersleb, head of Photography at Carl Zeiss, to upgrade the 6 cm ‘Tessar’ to f/2.8.
 The Tessar-type Leitz Elmar still had f/3.5 while the more basic Anastigmat-type ‘Hektor’ opened only to f/2.5.
 Both f/3.5 and f/2.8 optics were to be offered for the 4 by 4 Rolleiflex.